Step Back in Time with a Superyacht Charter in Indonesia

-The Lesser Sunda Islands
+Explore The Lesser Sunda Islands by Superyacht

 For as much as there is to discover underneath the waves, ancient worlds are begging you to explore them.
 Head over to the Lesser Sunda Islands and get up close and personal with the famed Komodo dragon that lives here.
 Recently branded one of UNESCO’s seven new world wonders, you’ll want to visit before everyone else gets the same idea!

 In addition to the Komodo dragon, there is plenty more diving to be had here!
 Other unmissable sights include the exotic island of Sumba and the mystical island of Alor.
 Colourful reefs, untouched beaches and exotic wilderness awaits.

 Visit The Moluccas on Your Superyacht Charter

 Situated at the intersection of the Indian and Pacific Oceans, the Moluccas is yet another veritable hotbed for snorkeling and scuba diving.
 Here you’ll find large pelagic schooling species, such as the barracuda and hammer head shark.
 These Spice Islands were originally discovered by European traders, with ample opportunities to explore the 150 active volcanoes that still inhabit the area.

 Regardless of where you decide to go during your time in the Coral Triangle, may we also suggest extending your stay to enjoy time on the romantic island of Bali.
 Perhaps one of the more well known of the Indonesian islands, this is the perfect stepping off (or finishing) point for wherever your adventures in Indonesia take you.